CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 // In east-north-up, the up vector is stored in the z component Matrix3.multiplyByVector(rotation, Cartesian3.UNIT_Z, up);

-// Compute the right vector
-var right = new Cartesian3();
+// Compute the right and forward vectors var right = new Cartesian3();
 var forward = Cartesian3.clone(Cartesian3.UNIT_Z);